 "It's a free country, and conspiracists have every right to continue their quest.
 But the sober-minded citizen has every right to conclude that the Grail will never be found.
 If a conspiracy (or at least, any conspiracy consisting of more people than could fit into an old Volkswagen beetle) killed Kennedy, we very likely would know about it by now.
 The "smoking gun" document would have been found.
 A credible witness would have come forward.
 Real scientists (and not the amateur hobbyists who populate the ranks of conspiracists) would have uncovered evidence tampering or fakery."

 If one is not a "real scientist", they are an amateur hobbyist according to McAdams, it is a shame Dr. McAdams fails to display consistent regard for all the primary evidence.
 No person should make definitive claims without conclusive evidence and this includes scientists.
 McAdams also fails to state relevant analysis of scientists can reasonably be offered as supporting evidence for those who do not hold a degree in that discipline.
 Were the President's (Warren) Commissioners unfit make determinations without relevant degrees?
 Both McAdams and I are not forensic surgeons and yet we both can still critically discuss the autopsy medical evidence and the methods of its acquisition.
-Admittedly, some do engage in research that is more sophisticated.
-They attempt to uphold higher standards of inquiry, they do not use insults but evidence and some can undertake credible research and engage others with basic courtesy.
-No degree is required for critical thinking and unbiased inquiry.
+Admittedly, some do engage in research that is more sophisticated and they attempt to uphold higher standards of inquiry.
+They do not use insults but evidence and some can undertake credible research and engage others with basic courtesy and no degree is required for critical thinking and unbiased inquiry.

 i.
 Hearings of the Select Comm. on Assassinations, Vol. IX, Section V, Possible Associations between Jack Ruby and Organized Crime, Part D, pp. 188-196